-The sett was worked under a variety of names; Wheal Rose, Rosemergy Mine and as part of Morvah and Zennor United.
-Both the remaining engine houses, a pumping and a whim house were built in 1871.
-The main operation was relatively short lived with the mine closing in 1876 having produced only 150 tons of Tin.
+The sett was worked under a variety of names; Wheal Rose, Rosemergy Mine and finally as part of Morvah and Zennor United.
+Both the remaining engine houses, a pumping and a whim house which were built in 1871.
+The main operation was relatively short lived with the mine closing in 1876, during this time production was only only 150 tons of Tin.

 Carn Galvar Mine 6 – An image of the Pumping Engine House taken from the inside of the Whim House.